How to Paste Content from Word to Plone (using TinyMCE editor)

 If you wish to try pasting your text as plain text, you should click the Paste as Plain Text button on your toolbar (after you have successfully activated it).
 The following window appears:

 You paste the text into the window and click Insert button under it.
-When pasted as plain text, the content appears with with no styles assigned to it and can be then edited with the buttons similar to those applicable in Microsoft Word Documents (or any other type of writer):
+When pasted as plain text, the content appears with no styles assigned to it.
+The only exception is line break.
+You can preserve this formatting by ticking option 'Keep linebreaks' before inserting text.
+Then content can be edited with the buttons similar to those applicable in Microsoft Word Documents (or any other type of writer):

 Result: all you get is a plain text with no styles assigned to it as you can observe on the following screenshot.
 This procedure is considered to be quite a reliable one, since the editor can control the formatting situation him/herself and assign all desirable styles to the plain text with the help of TinyMCE tools.